Berlin Sister Cities

 WROCLAW – BERLIN 2016

 The multifaceted cultural, economic and political ties between Berlin and Wrocław (Breslau) date back to the 18th century.
 Especially since the fall of the Iron Curtain, these connections have enabled the significant strengthening of a positive relationship between the two neighbouring cities.
 The special project we co-coordinated shed a spotlight on this alliance in the realm of culture.
 Exhibitions, dance festivals, music festivals, concerts, films, youth camps and club nights provided a myriad of opportunities for exchange and dialogue.
-One of the most unique and long-lasting elements of the project was the “Culture Train” that travelled between the two European metropolises of Berlin and Wrocław; it was so popular that it was extended until 2020.
+One of the most unique and long-lasting elements of the project is the “Culture Train” that currently travels between the two European metropolises of Berlin and Wrocław for its tenth season.

 POP UP BERLIN